xchrisbailey/chrisbaileydev_v2/content/posts/JQuery.md

 ### selecting and css with jQuery

-`js•$("selectorGoesHere")` much like `js•.querySelectorAll` is used as our method for selecting all types of an element.
-Once selected we have the option of using `js•.css(property, value)` for changing the style on the selected elements.
+`$("selectorGoesHere")` much like `.querySelectorAll` is used as our method for selecting all types of an element.
+Once selected we have the option of using `.css(property, value)` for changing the style on the selected elements.

 ### methods

-`js•.text()` return same content as `js•.textContent()` would in vanilla JavaScript, all of the text (including html tags) inside of a selected element.
+`.text()` return same content as `.textContent()` would in vanilla JavaScript, all of the text (including html tags) inside of a selected element.
 It also allows you to write new content into the element, but cannot input html code.

-`js•.html()` same as `js•.text()` except you can now include html code into the new content add through the `js•.html()` method.
+`.html()` same as `.text()` except you can now include html code into the new content add through the `.html()` method.

-`js•.attr()` allows us to retrieve an attribute and/or set it. and example would be changing the `js•src` attribute of an `js•img` tag like so `js•$("img").attr("src", "http://fake.img/new.png");`
+`.attr()` allows us to retrieve an attribute and/or set it. and example would be changing the `src` attribute of an `img` tag like so `$("img").attr("src", "http://fake.img/new.png");`
-`js•.val()` returns value of a selected element.
+`.val()` returns value of a selected element.
 Can also be used to set value of an element.

-`js•.addClass()` `js•.removeClass()` `js•.toggleClass()` self explanatory here; add, remove or toggle a class on a selected element or group of elements.
+`.addClass()` `.removeClass()` `.toggleClass()` self explanatory here; add, remove or toggle a class on a selected element or group of elements.

 ## Events

-`js•.click(function())` how too quickly and easily add click listener to an element or group of elements.
+`.click(function())` how too quickly and easily add click listener to an element or group of elements.

-NOTE: when using on group of objects when referring to clicked item in the function you will need to use the jQuery version of `js•this` which is just `js•$(this)` .
-This goes for any instance of when you'll want to use a jQuery method on `js•this` .
+NOTE: when using on group of objects when referring to clicked item in the function you will need to use the jQuery version of `this` which is just `$(this)` .
+This goes for any instance of when you'll want to use a jQuery method on `this` .

-`js•.keypress()` is a way to add a keypress event listener to an element, `js•.keydown()` and `js•.keyup()` also exist.
+`.keypress()` is a way to add a keypress event listener to an element, `.keydown()` and `.keyup()` also exist.
 Down fires when you press a button, up fires when released, and press fires in-between key down and key up usually.

-`js•.on()` works similarly to `js•.addEvenListener` by allowing you specify a type of event to listen for. `js•.on("click"` will also be more useful than `js•.click()` most of the time due to it also working for elements that also ready exist, plus those that do not at time of page loading...
+`.on()` works similarly to `.addEvenListener` by allowing you specify a type of event to listen for. `.on("click"` will also be more useful than `.click()` most of the time due to it also working for elements that also ready exist, plus those that do not at time of page loading...

 ## Effects

-`js•.fadeOut() .fadeIn() .fadeToggle()` fade out/in/toggle an element, and gives the option to add a speed, and callback.
+`.fadeOut() .fadeIn() .fadeToggle()` fade out/in/toggle an element, and gives the option to add a speed, and callback.